How to Pay for Nursing Home Placements discussed by Bristol Care Homes

 Residential Care and Nursing Homes can be run by local councils, private companies, voluntary or charity organisations.

-Residential Care Homes provide accommodation and daily personal care to suit your needs, including:
+Residential Nursing Homes provide accommodation and daily personal care to suit your needs, including:

 - Getting up and getting to bed